 Saturday, February 23rd 9a-1p: Class 5: Consumption Graveyard: Burbank Landfill Tour (field trip)

-Wednesday, March 6th 6p-8:30p: Class 6: Business Evolution: Recycling and Corporate Social Responsibility (CSR)
+Wednesday, March 6th 6p-8:30p: Class 6: Business ReVolution: Recycling and Corporate Social Responsibility (CSR)

-Adopting sustainable business practices in a new age of mandated responsibility and changing consumer expectations.
+Adopting sustainable business practices is challenge in a new age of mandated responsibility, complex supply chains, global markets, social media watchdogs, and changing consumer expectations.
 Course covers commercial recycling, state laws, CSR, consumer trends, financial incentives and environmentally preferred purchasing ideas.

 Saturday, March 16th 9a-1pm Class 7: Rethink Trash as Treasure: Reuse and Repair Tour (field trip)